Let me offer you twenty-one reasons.

 11. The trombonist Barnabus Jones has absorbed the skills and techniques of the great traditional jazz trombonists in the famous recordings of the 1920s.
 He and the cornet-player work particularly well together – listening carefully to each other and responding to each other's musical phrases.
 Recently-introduced reed players (one of them English, I'm pleased to say) proved just as skilful.

 12. The band takes great care with the setting of tempos at the start of each tune.
 Once established, the tempo is maintained with metronomic accuracy.
 There is none of the speeding up or (worse) the wearying drag-back of tempo that you notice in other bands on YouTube.
+The combination of Todd Burdick on tuba and a guitar player (such as Max Bien-Kahn) provides a powerful 'engine' that drives the band along; and all the banjo players over the years have been brilliant at providing the rock-steady rhythms that our bands require.
+The banjoists are good at playing tremolos to add emphasis on stressed notes (as in Jazz Battle) or to add pretty decorations (to such tunes as Memphis Shake and Michigander Blues).

 13. The Band is not afraid of key changes within tunes, sometimes because the tune is written that way, sometimes to play the tune in a key that suits the whole band and then in a key with which the singer is more comfortable (e.g. How Do They Do It That Way? and Delta Bound and Dangerous Blues) and sometimes just for the mischief of it.
 Have a listen to Cannonball.
 Notice what tricks they can play even with a 12-bar blues.
 Admire the Introduction, the Bridges and the Coda, and especially the three key changes!